ndharasz/onthefly-ios/README.md

 1. Make sure your device is running iOS 10.0+.
 To see the version of your operating system, go to Settings -> General -> About -> Version.
 2. Make sure your device has at least 28.8 MB of free space to install and run the application.
 To verify the amount of free space on your device, go to Settings -> General -> About -> Available.
 3. If having trouble loggin in, ensure that your device is connected to the internet (through either Wi-Fi or 4G/LTE data networks).
+4. If app freezes during download and installation (device error or connectivity issue), touch the app icon to re-start the process.
+If it stays frozen, hold the app icon until it shows a black and white "x" in the corner, delete, and follow the download instructions again.

 # End-User Liscense Agreement